dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 One consequence would be that the aforementioned misleading space becomes meaningful instead:
 With this alternative, `const (int)` and `const(int)` would be parsed differently, and, depending on context, can make an entity have a different type.

-The viability of this alternative depends on how prevalent the misleading space is in current code.
-The author hopes that community discussion will reveal that.

 The author believes that the exception to the max munch principle is not inherently bad, but a necessary rule to keep the change backwards compatible.